Homosexuality and the Anglican Communion: Episcopal Church of Cuba

 At least one bishop of the extraprovincial diocese, Nerva Cot Aguilera, stated that she supported the ordination of openly gay and lesbian priests.
+The Episcopal Church of Cuba is now a Diocese of The Episcopal Church, based in the US.

 Church in the Province of the West Indies

 The church defines marriage as a union of one man with one woman and does not bless same-sex unions while supporting the legalization of homosexuality.
 Archbishop Gomez has said Gene Robinson's ordination is incompatible with Scripture.
 In 2017, John Holder, Archbishop of the West Indies, stated that there is no biblical support for anti-sodomy laws and urged Jamaica to repeal its laws against gay and lesbian relationships.
 In 2019, the province elected Howard Gregory, Bishop of Jamaica, as archbishop; Gregory supports the decriminalization same-gender sexual relationships and supports the legalization of homosexuality.

 Church of the Province of Central Africa

 Archbishop Malango was quoted as stating Gene Robinson's election "brought darkness, disappointment, sadness and grief" to his Church.